Problem Solver

 Designer.
 Builder.

-• Skilled in systems thinking and rapid iteration.
+• Skilled in research, prototyping, and iteration

 Studied Industrial Design